mattshaabani/simple-RNN/README.md

 # simple-RNN
+## Sentiment Analysis
-In this repo, I have tried to create a simple RNN model on the imdb dataset that is available in keras
+In this repo, I have tried to create a simple RNN model for sentiment Analysis on the imdb dataset that is available in keras
 ### Model
 The way model is trained is available in simple-rnn.ipynb file
 ### Saving the model